spark-jaspersoft/js-docker/README.md

-# TIBCO  JasperReports&reg; Server for Docker
+# TIBCO  JasperReports&reg; Server for Docker with MySQL Repository

 # Table of contents